 About the Foreign Policy Program

-In addition to the research papers, Post-Doctoral Research Fellows are encouraged to contribute to the Foreign Policy program’s broader research efforts, and may write shorter pieces for the Brookings website and outside platforms, subject to Brookings research and publication guidelines.
+Post-Doctoral Research Fellows may write shorter pieces for the Brookings website and outside platforms, subject to Brookings research and publication guidelines.
 Post-Doctoral Research Fellows are invited to participate in the Brookings community.
 During their stays they may attend conferences and discussions hosted by Brookings and will have access to the research resources available to resident staff members.

-Awards will go to recent PhD conferees whose research interests align with the Foreign Policy program’s priorities, whose application materials and previous research demonstrate high quality and relevance to policy, and who will benefit from access to Foreign Policy scholars and the Washington community.
+Awards will go to recent PhD conferees whose research interests align with the Foreign Policy program’s priorities, whose application materials and previous research demonstrate expertise, quality, originality, and relevance to policy.
+Strong writing skills are required.
 Candidates must have the ability to work independently.
 Fluency in written and spoken English is required.

 Application procedure and deadlines: